fh2019ustc/DocTr/README.md

 :boom: **Exciting update!
-We've created a demo for our paper on Hugging Face Spaces, showcasing the capabilities of our DocTr.
+We have created a demo for our paper on Hugging Face Spaces, showcasing the capabilities of our DocTr.
 [Check it out here!](https://huggingface.co/spaces/HaoFeng2019/DocTr)**

 :boom: **Good news!
 Our new work [DocTr++: Deep Unrestricted Document Image Rectification](https://github.com/fh2019ustc/DocTr-Plus) comes out, capable of rectifying various distorted document images in the wild.**